gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 - productivity
 description: >
-  A simple and actionable method to take notes that are helpful not only for the current project but for life.
+  A simple and actionable method to take notes that are helpful not only for the current project but also for lifelong learners.
 rating: 5
 date: 2020-07-08
 amazon: https://www.amazon.com/dp/B06WVYW33Y